TheIRGurus/Documentation/SOAR Installation Guides/Air-Gapped Deployment.md

   sudo vi /etc/hosts
   ```

-6. Add the DNS entry below updating the necessary parts:
+6. Using the template below, add the DNS entry for your registry server:
   ```
   <Registry_IP> registry.{company.domain}
   ```